Achievable logoAchievable logo

 Feedback

-This section focuses on common angle relationships, how to use angle rules to find unknown measures, and how to decide when triangles are congruent or similar.
-You’ll also see how changing the size of similar figures affects perimeter, area, and volume - and why those changes involve k, k2, and k3.
+This section covers common angle relationships, how to use angle rules to find unknown measures, and how to determine whether triangles are congruent or similar.
+You’ll also see how scaling similar figures affects perimeter, area, and volume - and why those changes involve k, k2, and k3.

 Definitions